Turn your daily steps into automatic savings.

 System Map

-Building Trust into the System
+Building Trust First into the System

 Walking triggers micro-savings, trusted payment flows keep users confident, and rewards keep them motivated.